earloc/TypealizR/README.md

 }
 ```

 With this implementation, every localized string would be reversed.
-(Even if that doesn´t make any sense ;P)
+(Even if that doesnÂ´t make any sense ;P)

 # configuration